 Federal Tax Credit

 When storage is paired with solar, it qualifies for the same federal tax credits that apply to solar.
-The current credit schedule is 30% through 2019, 26% in 2020 and 22% in 2021 then dropping to 10% after that.
+The current credit schedule is 26% in 2021-2022 and 22% in 2023 then dropping to 0% after that for residential (10% for commercial).
 This is not a deduction but a credit.
-Credits are a dollar for dollar reduction in tax liability, better than a deduction which can reduce income.
+Credits are a dollar for dollar reduction in tax liability, better than a deduction which can reduce income. *Update* The Inflation Reduction Act brought the Federal tax credit back to 30% beginning the end of 2022 through 2032, 26% in 2033 and 22% in 2034.

 Elimination of Generator costs